AnusuyaKaliaperumal/HandB/README.md

 The below objectives have been covered by using Docker and also attached the screenshot of the results in Linux Shell(Gitbash)
 The project should work on common Linux distributions and/or OSX.
 - If the project requires external platform dependencies, they should be available as a Docker container so the project can be easily tested.
+### Summary
+This Dockerfile is used to create a Docker image for a Python-based project, focusing on installing dependencies, copying necessary files, and executing a sequence of scripts and tests.

+Base Image:

+FROM python:3.9-slim: Uses the official slim Python 3.9 image, which provides a minimal Python environment, helping reduce the image size.
+Working Directory:

+WORKDIR /app: Sets the working directory within the container to /app, where all project files will be located.
+Dependencies:

+COPY requirements.txt .: Copies the requirements.txt file, containing the necessary Python libraries, into the container.
+RUN pip install --no-cache-dir -r requirements.txt: Installs the dependencies specified in requirements.txt without caching, saving space in the final image.
+Project Files:

+COPY . .: Copies all project files (scripts and data files) from the host machine’s directory to the container’s /app directory.
+Execution:

+CMD ["bash", "-c", "python Step1.py && python Step2.py && python Step3.py && python Step4.py && python Step5.py && pytest Test1.py"]: Sets the command to sequentially execute Step1.py through Step5.py followed by pytest to run the test file Test1.py.
+This ensures all processing steps and tests are run when the container starts.

 ## Best Practices Implemented